 Each local church is autonomous under the lordship of Christ, with final earthly authority given to the congregation gathered in His name to seek His will.
-The Bible specifies that the officers of the church are elders and deacons.
+The Bible specifies that the officers of the church are deacons.

 Baptism and the Lord’s Supper

 Christian baptism is the immersion of a believer into water, symbolizing our participation by faith in the death, burial, and resurrection of Jesus Christ.
 It is an outward display of an inward change.
 Christ commands all believers to be baptized as a sign of giving themselves up to Christ and His Body, the Church, to walk in newness of life in the Spirit.
 As such, it is a prerequisite to church membership.

 In the Lord’s Supper believers use the elements of the bread and the cup to commemorate Christ’s death for their sins, celebrate His love, and anticipate His return.
 It is observed as a renewal of our communion with Him and His Body, the Church.
 As such, every believer should closely examine his relationship with Christ and the Church in light of this intimate reminder of His sacrifice.